What are Interactive Maps and how do I use them?

 - Move the cursor over a state to view the count and percentage of the substance at the time of treatment admission.

 Several resources are available for assistance while using the maps:

-- A color-coded key to the right of the map defines the varying degrees of response across the geographic level of analysis.
+- A color-coded key beneath the map defines the varying degrees of response across the geographic level of analysis.

-- Zoom buttons located at the bottom-left of the map allow a person to zoom in on geographic areas.
+- Zoom buttons located at the bottom-left of the map allow for zooming in on a geographic area.
 This is useful when trying to select one of the smaller states or the District of Columbia.

 - A map citation is provided for proper documentation of the map.

 - A hyperlink beneath the citation provides access to a tabular display of the data.

 - The Related Resources section gives quick access to the selected study and series home pages.